truemagic-coder/nemo-agent/README.md

 * Generates Python project structures automatically using poetry
 * Writes Python code based on task descriptions
 * Executes development tasks using AI-generated commands
-* Utilizes the mistral-nemo language model for intelligent code generation
+* Utilizes the mistral-nemo or codestral language model for intelligent code generation
 * Implements best practices in Python development automatically
 * Writes and runs passing tests up to 80%+ test coverage using pytest
 * Automatically fixes and styles code using pylint